theupdateframework/specification/tuf-spec.md

         PUBLIC is in PEM format and a string.

-   The KEYID of a key is the hexdigest of the SHA-256 hash of the metadata format encoding of the key.
+   The KEYID of a key is the hexdigest of the SHA-256 hash of the canonical form of the key.

    Metadata date-time data follows the ISO 8601 standard.
 The expected format of the combined date and time string is "YYYY-MM-DDTHH:MM:SSZ".
 Time is